-During the weeks following, I and around twelve others sat down with a large, friendly, middle-aged lady whose name I wish I could remember, and laboriously learned our first calligrapy skills.
+During the weeks following, I and around twelve others sat down with a large, friendly, middle-aged lady whose name I wish I could remember, and laboriously learned our first calligraphy skills.

 My mum probably still has it somewhere ... oh yes:

-Throughout school, college, an MA and a PhD in medieval studies at Cambridge, I kept writing historical scripts on the side, learning more about calligraphy skills in general and illuminated pages in particular, and getting paid quite well for a lot of it too.
+Throughout school, college, an MA and a PhD in medieval studies at Cambridge, I kept writing historical scripts on the side, learning more about calligraphy skills in general and illuminated pages in particular, and getting paid quite well for a lot of it too (by student standards).

 I found that, while not everybody was as concerned as I was with the evolution of insular minuscule, or how to form an uncial serif, most people very much liked giving and receiving beautiful pages.

-Pieces of my work were commissioned to be gifted into the most extraordinary hands: some Highnesses — some Excellencies — a former President — the British Columbian government — writers, entrepreneurs, captains of industry — and lots of friends.
+In this way, pieces of my work have been commissioned to be gifted into the most extraordinary hands: some Highnesses — some Excellencies — a former President — the British Columbian government — writers, entrepreneurs, captains of industry — and lots of friends.

 Why didn't I strive to become a 'professional calligrapher'?
 And why, as an amateur, am I publishing this website?

-Because, like many, I want to write and decorate pages for the pure love of it, according to whim, not as part of a daily struggle to pay bills and maintain a career.
+Partly because I like to write and decorate pages for the pure love of it, according to personal designs and wishes, not as part of a daily struggle to pay bills and maintain a career.
+And that's true for a lot of people.

-Because I’ve found SBI's website tools which allow me to get the word out to as many people as possible.
+And, lastly, because SBI's website tools allow me to get the word out.
 As a bonus, that can help me to make part of my living from art, which feels very good.
+(Read my SBI review here.)

 So, while I’m continuing to improve my own calligraphy skills, and (slowly) expand this site, I hope I can encourage you to produce those pages of yours.